 - If you have no outstanding tasks for the 2020-2021 academic year, your offer will be viewable at the right, under the “Awards” heading

 - If you do not see any awards, check to see if you have outstanding tasks that need to be completed, which you will see to the left of the page, under “Communications”

 Scholars with incomplete files will not receive a final financial aid package until their file is complete and have finalized their enrollment.

-Final packages are based on scholars' course load of 6, 7 or 8 units.
+Final packages are based on scholars' course load of 6 - 9 units.

-If we need additional documents from you, we will place “Tasks” in the My Finances section of CalCentral.
-Below is a list of the most common documents we request.
-All forms are included on CalCentral and/or Financial Aid website, except as indicated:
+If financial aid needs additional documents from you, they will place “Tasks” in the My Finances section of CalCentral.
+Below is a list of the most commonly requested documents:

 - Dependent Verification Form